Picking a Voice over Internet Protocol (VoIP) system seems like a lot to consider. There are just so many options and VoIP configurations available.

 If you want to maximize the professional appearance of your company, big or small, you can use a custom greeting.
 These recorded messages are played to callers, giving them precise instructions during your VoIP call flow.

 Greetings for your phone system can be made better with a trustworthy and professional voice recording.
 (Nextiva itself has a sound studio just for this purpose.)

 Enhance your hold music with special offers or reminders.
 Even voicemail greetings can provide additional value by ensuring you ask for all the relevant details that your customer can leave in their voicemail message.

 Custom greetings can provide you an edge over your competitors, and enhance the customer experience with your company.

 Users and administrators should have strong passwords to protect your communications.
 Avoid sharing logins and passwords since they can be misplaced or even fall into the wrong hands.

 Even with Network Address Translation (NAT), you need to keep the firmware on your router updated.
-These updates improve performance and security for everyone’s peace of mind.
+These updates improve the performance and security of your phone system for everyone’s peace of mind.